ryrobes/omarchy-theme-generate/README.md

 Super-Space for the Omarchy menu, search for Theme Generator, choose a folder/image.
 Go.
 Will generate a 'dynamic' theme and swap to it.

-Submitted as a PR to core Omarchy here: https://github.com/basecamp/omarchy/pull/3210 - but can be installed on top in case they aren't insterested, will keep it up to date for each release in the meantime.
+Submitted as a PR to core Omarchy here: https://github.com/basecamp/omarchy/pull/3210 - but can be installed on top in case they aren't interested - will keep it up to date for each release in the meantime.

 > Updates Hyprland, *Zed*, *GTK3/4*, VSCode, Obsidian, Kitty, Alacritty, Chromium, etc.